Murph9/RallyGame2/README.md

 -   tyre wear
 -   fuel use
 -   body damage from collisions (which affects aero and performance somehow)
--   a top speed/accel/handling estimate performance
+-   a top speed/accel/handling estimate performance numbers
 -   relic that upgrades the road type
     -   you know how peglin has 3 phases? why don't we have upgraded road types
     -   or road types are a part of the challenge, pick directions and it may slowly get there